Eros STX Global Corporation (ESGC) Review – Making Smarter Decisions

 The top institutional shareholder in the company is Tpg Group Holdings (sbs) Advisors, Inc. with over 74.34 million shares valued at $135.29 million.
 The investor’s holdings represent 40.11% of the ESGC Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 7.92 million shares valued at $14.41 million to account for 4.27% of the shares outstanding.
 The other top investors are Jeereddi Investments, LP which holds 7.79 million shares representing 4.20% and valued at over $14.17 million, while Paradice Investment Management, LLC holds 2.91% of the shares totaling 5.39 million with a market value of $9.81 million.

-Eros STX Global Corporation (NYSE: ESGC) is -2.75% lower on its value in year-to-date trading and has touched a low of $1.40 and a high of $4.36 in the current 52-week trading range.
+Eros STX Global Corporation (NYSE: ESGC) is -14.84% lower on its value in year-to-date trading and has touched a low of $1.40 and a high of $4.36 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ESGC stock was last observed hovering at around $1.86 in the last trading session, with the day’s loss setting it -0.09% off its average median price target of $3.00 for the next 12 months.
-It is also 49.43% off the consensus price target high of $3.50 offered by 2 analysts, but current levels are 29.2% higher than the price target low of $2.50 for the same period.
+The ESGC stock was last observed hovering at around $1.54 in the last trading session, with the day’s gains setting it 0.01% off its average median price target of $3.00 for the next 12 months.
+It is also 55.71% off the consensus price target high of $3.50 offered by 2 analysts, but current levels are 38.0% higher than the price target low of $2.50 for the same period.

 Eros STX Global Corporation (ESGC) Analyst Forecasts